 Telephone switching equipment in the UK is powered by a 50 volt direct current ( DC ) supply with the positive pole earthed.
 From the sixties onwards, repeater station equipment was powered by a 24 volt direct current supply or in some cases 50 volts.

-A typical arrangement is shown below, one or more power units, known in GPO/BT terms as a 'Rectifier' convert AC mains into a nominal 50 volt DC.
+A typical arrangement is shown below, one or more power units, known in GPO/BT terms as a 'Rectifier', converts AC mains into a nominal 50 volt DC.
 All the rectifiers are connected in parallel to a common busbar.
 One or more batteries are also connected in parallel across the busbar.
 This common busbar is extended into the apparatus room to power all of the switching apparatus.

 In the large electromechanical exchanges present in the network from the fifties to eighties, the load at peak times of day may be many thousands of amperes at 50 volts.
 This necessitates large copper or aluminium busbars, grouped together.
 The 50 volt negative busbar is covered in Blue insulation but the return busbar at earth potential may be uncovered or covered in Red insulation.
 In both cases the busbars are insulated from the supporting ironwork.